NBDsoftware/biobb_workflows/Single_protein/1.MD_with_gromacs/README.md

     Steps to fix different possible defects in the input pdb structure.
 See below.

     A. **Fix alternative locations**
     Provide a list with the choices of alternative locations to keep in the final structure.
+If no list is given (_null_ value) it will select the alternative location with the highest occupancy.

     B. **Mutate initial pdb structure**
     Mutations can be requested through the mutation_list property of the YAML configuration file as a single string of mutations separated by commas (no spaces).
 Where each mutation is defined by string with the following format: "Chain:Wild_type_residue_name Residue_number Mutated_type_residue_name".
 The residue name should be a 3 letter code starting with capital letters, e.g. "A:Arg220Ala".
 Alternatively, they can be given through the mutation_list command line argument.
 If no mutation is desired leave an empty string ("") or comment the mutation_list property.